RickVanRousselt/SharePointAdminBot/README.md

 #SharePoint Administration Bot
 The SharePoint Admin Bot is an attempt to make the everyday routinous jobs that a SharePoint Online Administrator or Power User easier.
-Currently the features are limited but they will grow steadily.
+Currently the features are limited but the goal is to make them grow.
 If the feature you want is not in there yet please submit a feature request or even better contribute and do a pull request.

 #Use the Bot
 To use the SharePoint Admin Bot you do not have to clone or download the code.
 You can just connect to it using the links below.

+##If you want your own version of the SharePoint Admin Bot then you can follow these steps.
+* Clone or download the repository
+* Register a new bot in the [Bot Framework](https://dev.botframework.com/)
+* Change the BotId, MicrosoftAppId and MicrosoftAppPassword in the web.config file
+* Create a new web app in Azure and deploy the code
+* Create a new app in your [Azure AD tenant](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-active-directory-authentication)
+* Change the ClientId, ClientSecret and redirect url in the web.config file to your values.
+If you don't want it to be a multi-tenant app then change the Tenant value also.
+* Now you can start talking to your own personal SharePoint Admin Bot from the Bot Framework test page and if you want you can even configure more channels.

 The bot uses [LUIS.AI](https://www.luis.ai) to try and understand what you mean.
 Luis also has to learn so if your sentence is not recongized try to rephrase the question.